JMC-design/turtle-graphics/README.md

 	"Exposes REPEAT-COUNTER to the contents of the macro.
 TIMES may be an integer or :FOREVER."
 (TO NAME VARS &BODY)
 	"Thin wrapper around DEFUN, VARS accepts a regular lambda list"

-Save your creation

-(SAVE "filename)
-"Saves the surface to NAME.
-Doesn't add .png for you.
-Get a life"

 EXAMPLES

 Making a procedure